insect-morphology/lepao/README.md

 http://purl.obolibrary.org/obo/lepao.owl

-(note this will not show up until the request has been approved by obofoundry.org) This ontology has been submitted for OBO Foundry review November 21, 2021 (https://github.com/OBOFoundry/OBOFoundry.github.io/issues/1669).
+(note this will not show up until the request has been approved by obofoundry.org) This ontology was submitted for OBO Foundry review November 21, 2021 and accepted in December 17, 2021 (https://github.com/OBOFoundry/OBOFoundry.github.io/issues/1669).

 ### Editors' version